rajatvarna/rajatvarna/README.md

 - 👀 I’m interested in Python, R, Data Science, AI and ML.
 - 🌱 I’m currently learning Python and R.
 - 💞️ I’m looking to collaborate on Projects, Algo Trading, Strategies, Bootstrapped Startups.
-- 📫 Reach me - rajatvarna@gmail.com
+- 📫 Reach me at rajatvarna@gmail.com

 <!---
 rajatvarna/rajatvarna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.